praneeth-alaghari/mail_summarizer/README.md

     python -m email_summarizer.email_summary

+    Note : based on os, few adjustments to be done in terms of env/secrets configuration

 🎯 Conclusion

 Email Summarizer keeps you in the loop without the overwhelm.
 It’s a neat combo of Gmail, OpenAI, and Twilio magic — all wrapped securely in environment variables.